“Race along the trails in the 1,500-acre Chicopee Woods Nature Preserve as part of Earth Day 2017 activities at Elachee.”

 , and runners continue along West Lake Trail

-, onto which runners make a right.
-Runners loop around Mathis, hang a left onto Ed Dodd Trail
+, onto which runners make a left.
+Runners stay left onto Lake Loop

-, and then head back to the Nature Center parking lot for the finish line.
+, then head back to the Nature Center Parking Lot for the finish line.

 Flora & Fauna

-A variety of wildflowers and other native plants can be seen along the trails and streams.
+A variety of wildflowers and other native plants can be seen along the trails and streams including several species of Trillium wildflowers.